geoschem/geos-chem-cloud/doc/source/index.rst

 This project is supported by the `AWS Public Data Set Program <https://registry.opendata.aws/geoschem-input-data/>`_ and the NASA Atmospheric Composition Modeling and Analysis Program (ACMAP).

 .. note::
   For any questions, bug reports, or functionality requests, please raise a new issue on the `GitHub issue tracker <https://github.com/geoschem/cloud_GC/issues>`_.
+It is a much better approach than sending emails, because all discussions are public and can be easily found by anyone with similar problems.

 How to use this documentation
 -----------------------------